wheelerjoshua/now_i_know/til.md

 -- 10-04-21:
 I was able to practice with dictionaries a little more and I learned that the more you use them, the less intimidating they become.

+-- 10-05-21:
+Today I learned of a better method to break while loops than using a user choice variable, setting while True, then breaking if the user decides not to continue.